-PMBOK Guide stands for the Guide to the Project Management Body Of Knowledge.
-PMBOK confuse it to be a book of knowledge.
-It is a foundational standard for project management developed by Project Management Institute (PMI).
+PMBOK® Guide stands for the Guide to the Project Management Body Of Knowledge is the most well known PMI standard.
+Most people confuse the PMBOK® Guide to be a book of knowledge.
+It is a foundational standard for project management developed by the Project Management Institute (PMI).

 A foundational standard provides guidelines, rules, and characteristics.
 The guide specifically addresses the project management field.
 They are developed and approved under a census-based process.
 Further, PMI ensures that as the project management profession evolves, so do their standards.

 These are generally recognized standards.
 They are based on on-going research into practices that have been proven over multiple projects and in multiple industries.
 They also provide terminology and guidelines.

 These are based on up and coming practices that have been recognized in the foundational standards.
 They tend to be either tools, techniques, or a method.
 An example is a practice standard for project risk management to address one of the ten knowledge areas.

 Practice guides help a management professional apply the standards in foundational or practice standards.
 An example is the Agile Practice Guide.

 The PMBOK® Guide is PMI’s fundamental and the world’s most popular resource for effective project management practices.
 The knowledge in the PMBOK® Guide reflects what is actively practiced and historically proven.
 This guide is consistently updated to reflect the best practices that are evolving within the project management profession.
 Project managers use PMBOK® Guide for project management industry-consistent lexicon and for adopting time-tested practices.

 Max Wideman, PMTI instructor, advisor, and past chairman of the Project Management Institute played a key leadership role in creating the guide.